 One of the boys remarked, “I know him.
 He’s a cut up.”

 Everyone laughs, even Father Frank.

 “Are you a Catholic?”

 Both Jack and I say yes.

 “But sometimes it’s hard to be a good Catholic.
 When we’re wrong for sneaking in and fooling around on the roof, it’s easy to admit it.
 Father Joseph let us off with a warning.”

 “Other times it’s hard to believe we are wrong for what we do.
 Then the Church cannot forgive us, saying we’re living in a state of sin.
 Is that right, Father Joseph?”

-I wanted to make sure he was drawn into our discussion.
+I want to make sure he’s drawn into our discussion.